microsoft/azure-iot-developer-kit/docs/_projects/04-shake-shake.md

 The DevKit will reboot and start running the code.

-**Notice:** If you are running on a clean machine with everything installed, during the verifying of the code phrase, you might get and error of **Unknown board AZ3166**.
+**Notice:** If you are running on a clean machine with everything installed, during the verifying of the code phrase, you might get an error of **Unknown board AZ3166**.
 To work around this problem, open Arduino IDE and go to **Tool > Board manager**.
-Arduino will reload all json files for all package definitions.
+Arduino will reload all JSON files for all package definitions.
 After it is done, you can launch VS Code again and try the build process, the problem should go away.
 {: .notice--warning}

 ## Test the project